JanHerca/urantiapedia/output/wikijs/en/article/Ann_Bendall/Jesus_Inspiration_and_Friend.md

 - To play with children
 - To have quiet times

 > “Jesus portrayed the profound surety of the God-knowing mortal when he said: ‘To a God-knowing kingdom believer, what does it matter if all things earthly crash?’
 Temporal securities are vulnerable, but spiritual sureties are impregnable.
-When the flood tides of human adversity, selfishness, cruelty, hate, malice, and jealousy beat about the mortal soul, you may rest in the assurance that there is one inner bastion, the citadel of the spirit, which is absolutely unassailable; at least this is true of every human being who has dedicated the keeping of his soul to the indwelling spirit of the eternal God.” ([UB 100:2.7](/en/The_Urantia_Book/100#p2_7))
+When the flood tides of human adversity, selfishness, cruelty, hate, malice, and jealousy beat about the mortal soul, you may rest in the assurance that there is one inner bastion, the citadel of the spirit, which is absolutely unassailable; at least this is true of every human being who has dedicated the keeping of his soul to the indwelling spirit of the eternal God.” (<a id="a86_615"></a>[UB 100:2.7](/en/The_Urantia_Book/100#p2_7))

 ## External links